 - h.
 The associate vice president and dean of students or designee is the final appellate level for students receiving sanctions of anything less than suspension, dismissal or expulsion from the university.

 - i.
 In those cases when it has been recommended that a student be suspended from the university, the student shall have the right of appeal to the associate vice president of student life and dean of students or designee.
-This appeal must be filed within three (3) business days of receipt of the written decision of the hearing body.
+This appeal must be filed within five (5) business days of receipt of the written decision of the hearing body.

 - j.
 The president or designee is the final appellate level for sanctions of dismissal or expulsion from the university.
-This final appeal must be filed within three (3) business days of receipt of the written decision of the associate vice president and dean of students.
+This final appeal must be filed within five (5) business days of receipt of the written decision of the associate vice president and dean of students.